SC0R9I0N/two-player-pong/README.md

 # two-player-pong
 Creates a basic single player Pong game - work in progress

-Currently contains unreachable code, planned to be fixed in a future update
+Fixes:
-- unreachable code fixed, not committed
+- Fixed unreachable code

-- in the process of updating the code to have a new window instead of showing in terminal
-- this broke the win condition, fixing
+- Coded so that it pops out a new window
+- Changed the color scheme to match original Pong

+Upcoming Changes:
+- Implement a win condition as it currently runs until the window is closed
-- when perfectly colliding with the ball at the top/bottom of the racket, the ball bugs out
+- When perfectly colliding with the ball at the top/bottom of the racket, the ball bugs out.
+This needs fixed
-- implement ball acceleration
+- Implement ball acceleration
+- Potentially change the scoreboard to pop up in the center when a player scores
+- Implement the following delays: start of game to allow players to prepare (show a text like "first to 10 wins") and after a player scores